ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/elasticsearch-etl-task.markdown

 {PANEL: Transformation Script}

-The transformation script defines the json document that will be sent to the Elasticsearch destination per RavenDB document from the selected collections.
+The transformation script defines the JSON document that will be sent to the Elasticsearch destination per RavenDB document from the selected collections.

 ### Add Transformation Script